Improvement Support Officer – Quality Improvement Support Team

-Published: 31 May 2024
+Published: 07 June 2024

 Hours: 35 hours per week

-Contract: Temporary until 31 March 2025
+Contract: Temporary to 17 March 2026

 About us

 We are the independent scrutiny and improvement support body for social care and social work services in Scotland.
 We provide assurance for people who experience care services, their families, carers and the wider public, as well as supporting delivery partners to improve the quality of care for people in Scotland.
-Our vision is for world-class social care and social work in Scotland, where everyone in every community experiences high-quality care, support and learning, tailored to their rights, needs and wishes.
+Our vision is for world-class social care and social work in Scotland, where everyone in every community experience high-quality care, support, and learning, tailored to their rights, needs, and wishes.

 We inspect individual care services, and we also work with other scrutiny bodies to inspect the social care and social work services people are experiencing in their local areas.

-Our desire is to achieve an effective and balanced way of working, that enables us to meet organisational needs and achieve a work-life balance that promotes wellbeing and collaboration opportunities.
-We are moving towards an expectation that all staff will work collaboratively, within and across teams, in person, for approximately 40% of their working week.
+Our desire is to achieve an effective and balanced way of working, which enables us to meet organisational needs and achieve a work-life balance that promotes wellbeing and collaboration opportunities.
+We are moving towards the expectation that all staff will work collaboratively, within and across teams, in person, for approximately 40% of their working week.

 About the role